 Specific classes taught by the host university’s researchers and international visiting faculty on special topics in the student’s branch (see catalogues below).
 Credit points are awarded according to the individual course’s requirements.

-Doctoral Seminar: Each branch will arrange a seminar where PhD students present and discuss research progress to their fellow students and supervisors (2 credit points).
+Doctoral seminar: Each branch will arrange a seminar where PhD students present and discuss research progress to their fellow students and supervisors (2 credit points).

-Journal Club: Students within one branch will arrange a weekly journal club followed by discussions on scientific papers of general interest (2 credit points).
+Journal club: Students within each branch will arrange a weekly journal club followed by discussions on scientific papers of general interest (2 credit points).

 Block courses / summer schools: A student can participate in a summer school (30 hours of lessons) or other block courses, either organised by the host university or another recognized academic institution.
 (4 credit points).